cgwhouse/widen-bot/README.md

 [![DigitalOcean Referral Badge](https://web-platforms.sfo2.cdn.digitaloceanspaces.com/WWW/Badge%201.svg)](https://www.digitalocean.com/?refcode=eb2eb2fc76ce&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge)

-WidenBot is a private, self-hosted music bot for Discord.
+WidenBot is a private music bot for Discord.

 ## Setup Guide

 **Disclaimer: This project is not intended to be a plug-and-play music bot that can be added to a server in a couple of clicks.
-It requires a bit of manual setup, and hosting is up to you.
+It requires a bit of manual setup, and hosting is up to you (but we recommend DigitalOcean!).
 A single instance of WidenBot cannot serve more than once server simultaneously.**

 WidenBot consists of three components: